-- Why should I care about Initial Cost Price?
+- Why should I care about Initial Cost?

-- How can I set up Initial Cost Price in TradeGecko?
+- How can I set up Initial Cost in TradeGecko?

 - Frequently Asked Questions

-Initial Cost Price is the average cost of acquiring your existing stock on hand, at the point of importing your products to TradeGecko.
+Initial Cost is the average cost of acquiring your existing stock on hand, at the point of importing your products to TradeGecko.
 Most products imported/created in TradeGecko had a history of being acquired, either by purchasing the item from your supplier or manufacturing them.
-The cost of acquiring these products into your inventory is referred to as Initial Cost Price.
+The cost of acquiring these products into your inventory is referred to as Initial Cost.

-Once you have imported your products into TradeGecko, you must promptly set up your initial cost price to ensure accurate calculations.
-There are many ways to set up Initial Cost Price, which is covered under “How to setup Initial Cost Price” section below.
+Once you have imported your products into TradeGecko, you must promptly set up your Initial Cost to ensure accurate calculations.
+There are many ways to set up Initial Cost, which is covered under “How to setup Initial Cost” section below.

 1. Maintain the correct MAC (Moving Average Cost)

 Moving Average Cost is a very important concept for cost tracking in TradeGecko - it determines the true cost of a product over its lifetime.
 In TradeGecko, the MAC of a variant started off with its Initial Cost and is continuously recalculated with each stock movement on the variant.
 By setting up the correct Initial Cost from the beginning, it will give you the most accurate MAC from the start of your TradeGecko time.
 You can learn more about MAC here

 Cost tracking is essential in calculating the correct profit margin of an item.
 Profit Margin tells you the profitability of your items and can provide important data for your business.
 Knowing the correct Profit Margin of each item lets you to know how much each item actually contributes to your business and allows you to prioritize which items you should be focusing on.